The circumcision decision: Merits of procedure debated

 Over the past 20 years, rates of circumcision have fallen steadily in Western states.
 In 1999, although national rates hovered around 60 percent, according to the National Center for Health Statistics, less than 37 percent of boys born in hospitals in Western states were circumcised.

-"I tell people, at least in my community, that if their son was in high school and pulled his pants down in the locker room and was uncircumcised, it would be no big deal," says Dr. Mitch Weinberg, a pediatrician and president of the medical staff at Evergreen Hospital Medical Center in Kirkland.
-"Twenty years ago that wouldn't have been the case."
+I tell people, at least in my community, that if their son was in high school and pulled his pants down in the locker room and was uncircumcised, it would be no big deal, says Dr. Mitch Weinberg, a pediatrician and president of the medical staff at External link Evergreen Hospital Medical Center in Kirkland.
+Twenty years ago that wouldn't have been the case.

 These days, Weinberg, like many doctors, is careful to go over the pros and cons with prospective parents.
-"I think it's a parent's choice to decide," he said.
-"It is not a medically necessary procedure."
+I think it's a parent's choice to decide, he said.
+It is not a medically necessary procedure.

-Dr. Steven Woods, chief of the obstetrics-gynecology department at Overlake Medical Center, agrees.
-On the other hand, he says, "It's not butchery."
+Dr. Steven Woods, chief of the obstetrics-gynecology department at External link Overlake Medical Center, agrees.
+On the other hand, he says, It's not butchery.

-In 2000, Group Health Cooperative, which had not covered routine circumcision since the late 1980s, resumed coverage in health policies after merging with Group Health Northwest, based in Spokane.
+In 2000, External link Group Health Cooperative, which had not covered routine circumcision since the late 1980s, resumed coverage in health policies after merging with Group Health Northwest, based in Spokane.
 Many parents asked for it, and doctors were divided about the procedure's value, said Group Health spokeswoman Lee Tucker Therriault.

 Considering that circumcision is a procedure that's been around for centuries—the first recorded account appears to be about 2400 B.C., from an Egyptian hieroglyph—some might think it's odd that once again, it's become controversial.

 But in many ways, patients are making more decisions about medical care that was once taken for granted.
-And many doctors, wary of regaining that old "paternalistic" label, are trying harder to present balanced information to help new parents sort out the choices, rather than just giving them their opinions.
+And many doctors, wary of regaining that old paternalistic label, are trying harder to present balanced information to help new parents sort out the choices, rather than just giving them their opinions.
 And in the past few years, anti-circumcision groups have gained new momentum.

 Lawsuits over technically flawless circumcisions on babies may signal even more change on the horizon.
 One was filed by an adult man who claimed he was sexually desensitized without his consent, the others by parents who said they weren't fully informed about the procedure.